chloehudzik/workfront-learn.en/help/administration-and-setup/layout-templates/add-and-manage-pins-in-layout-template.md

 thumbnail: 3418382.jpeg
 ---

-# Pin pages through a layout templates
+# Add and manage pins through a layout templates

 Learn what a pin is and how to pin important or pertinent pages for a set of users through layout templates.